 - The central theme and all arguments effectively connecting through with figures and tables

 - Short paragraphs, each highlighting a unique concept or idea

-- Proper formatting, citations and layout to present information with clarity
+- Proper formatting, citations, and layout to present information with clarity

 The concluding section must restate your central theme and personal stance on the area of research.
 It should not restate your earlier arguments.
-It restates your thesis statement and state if the hypothesis was proved or not.
+It restates your thesis statement and states if the hypothesis was proved or not.
 Moreover, it also presents a sort of call to action and compels the readers to think about the subject.

 Use convincing points to explain why further research is required or how a solution meets an identified research gap.
 Based on your proposed solution, the conclusion should inspire your reader to believe your stance.

 It should follow the structure: (objectives, key features, result).